 The Charlotte W. Newcombe Doctoral Dissertation Fellowships

 The Charlotte W. Newcombe Doctoral Dissertation Fellowships are designed to encourage original and significant study of religious and ethical values in all areas of human endeavor.
 Eligible proposals have religious or ethical values as a central concern, and come from fields within the humanities and social sciences.
-Ph.D. and Th.D. candidates who will be in the final year of dissertation writing during the 2017-2018 academic year may apply.
-The competition deadline is November 15, 2016.
+Ph.D. and Th.D. candidates who will be in the final year of dissertation writing during the fellowship year may apply.

 Woodrow Wilson Dissertation Fellowships in Women’s Studies